 This youngest generation of workers and learners, however, were born in the digital age and grew up with technology.
 In particular, video games.
 To use games and simulations for training purposes is not only accepted by younger generations, it is preferred and embraced.

 Learning through Games

 Training with games can help make you a training hero.
-Games improve employee engagement increase knowledge retention.
+Games improve employee engagement and increase knowledge retention.
 They provide safe spaces to fail and most importantly, they’re fun!